Meet the Team

 Lynn Guyton has been tutoring students of all ages for more than 20 years.
 She is an expert on general math computations and solving word problems.
 She is a native Atlantan who attended Pace Academy for 13 years.
 She holds an undergraduate degree from Lehigh University, where she majored in Psychology and earned a minor in Education.
 In addition to private tutoring, she has also worked as a preferred tutor for a number of local schools.
 In addition, she wrote a math skills workbook that offers refresher sections on basic math concepts with 50 practice skill sets to help reinforce these concepts, many which feature similar questions to the actual SSAT test (please click here to purchase the book).
 Lynn and her husband, Randy, have three children, college student, high school senior and a 5th grade daughter.
 Her children have experienced both public and private schools in the Atlanta area, allowing Lynn to see first-hand the different learning environments students face today.

 Missy Lutes grew up in Birmingham, Alabama, and graduated from the University of Alabama in 2012.
-In the same year, she was married and moved to Atlanta, which has become home to her now family of four!
+In the same year, she was married and moved to Atlanta, which has become home to her now family of five!
 Missy joined the Learning Linkz team in March 2015 and she truly loves helping our tutors and our Learning Linkz families with all of their needs.

 Alexis Shepard became a tutor because she loves seeing students have that “Aha” moment.
 Self-described as someone who is “obsessed with school” and “in love with the process of learning,” she gave up a comfortable position as a Marketing Executive and Franchise Recruiter to pursue her dream of earning a PhD in Sustainability.
 Returning to school was not easy, but her studies in Pre-Law and Engineering at Oglethorpe University gave her a new perspective on learning, not to mention knowledge of Calculus I, II and III.
 After being a paid note-taker in several of her classes, she realized that learning a subject, even the most difficult ones, can be accomplished by listening and working hard.
 She brings that mentality, a great work-ethic and a wealth of knowledge to Learning Linkz, helping students from elementary to college earn better grades and understand their subjects.